Table of Contents

 |False aneurysm (pseudoaneurysm)||Blood that has leaked out of artery/vein but is held around the vessel by the surrounding tissue – this cavity can clot or rupture eventually||Trauma, surgery (percutaneous), artery injection|

-Aortic aneurysm classification occurs based on the location of the aneurysm:
+Aortic aneurysm classification occurs based on the location of an aneurysm:

 |Aortic root aneurysm||Rare|